amalay/node-samples/api-secure/README.md

 ```

 ##### 3. GET: http://localhost:5000/api/auth/admin
-This is the admin dashboard api and will be accessed by only authenticated user having Admin role.
+This is the ADMIN DASHBOARD API and will be accessed by only authenticated user having Admin role.
 Authentication/Authorization and Access token are required to access this api!
 ###### Payload: With User Access token in request header
 ```json
 Not Required